Fiori-Tracker/fioritracker.github.io/docs/inst/step-1.md

 ---
-description: 'Download transport files from release page.
+description: 'Obtain transport files.
 Unzip and place in transport folder.
 Import transports using STMS transaction.'
 ---
-# Step 1 - Download and import the transport files
+# Step 1 - Obtain and import the transport files

-## 1. Download the transport files
+## 1. Contact Nype

-Go to `Product's release page` and download zip file for the `Release`
+Contact Nype's representative to obtain the zip file with transports.

 !!!
 Note
     You should perform the two following steps in **Central system** or **Managed system**.
 The choice is dependent on which part of the Fiori Tracker family you are installing.
 Please refer to the **Location** section on the product's main page to choose the correct system role.